AEPL

 The European Association for Free Thought (EAFT) was founded in 2007 with the aim of supporting the European project and promoting and defending the principles of the Enlightenment, in particular freedom of thought, conscience and opinion.
 In doing so, EAFT is in line with the European Charter of Fundamental Rights, which every Member State must respect.

-EAFT, which is already present in 23 EU countries, brings together citizens of all kinds, nationalities, origins, beliefs and non-beliefs, who want to make a practical contribution to building Europe and "living together" within the Union.
-In short, to create a sense of belonging and citizenship that will enable its citizens to share a peaceful future.
+The AEPL, which already has a presence in 23 EU countries, brings together citizens of all genders, nationalities, backgrounds, and beliefs—or lack thereof—who wish to offer practical support for the building of Europe and «living together » within the Union.
+In short, to foster a sense of belonging and citizenship that enables its citizens to share a peaceful future.

-In this sense, EAFT, as a non-denominational organisation, advocates secularism, i.e. the non-interference of religions in politics.
-Secularism in no way implies the rejection of religions, but rather their instrumentalisation for political ends.
-With this in mind, EAFT, aware of the realities of the 21st century, also takes a stand against the rise of all forms of fundamentalism.
+In this sense, the AEPL, as a non-denominational organisation, advocates secularism, that is to say, the non-interference of religion in politics.
+Secularism does not in any way imply the rejection of religions, but rather the rejection of their exploitation for political ends.
+With this in mind, the AEPL, mindful of the realities of the 21st century, also stands against the rise of all forms of fundamentalism

 EAFT members share and exchange views on societal, economic, cultural and political issues, not only to become involved in European civil society, but also to participate in the dialogue between the European institutions and both religious communities and philosophical associations and non-confessional organisations.

-When forging their opinion on European realities and policies, members of EAFT are inspired not only by the tradition of the Enlightenment (subjecting every idea, value and behaviour to a sound critical analysis) but also by a reading grid set out below (point 3).
-The aim of this approach is to use reason to examine the fit between social thinking and social reality, in order to distil the best standards for the benefit of the majority.
+In forming their views on European realities and policies, AEPL members draw not only on the Enlightenment tradition (subjecting every idea, value and behaviour to critical, reasoned analysis) but also make use of the analytical framework set out below (point 3).
+The aim of this approach is to examine, through the lens of reason, the alignment between social thought and social reality in order to distil the best standards for the benefit of the majority.

-Everyone within AEPL can create useful tools for spreading the updated values of the Enlightenment in Europe.
+Everyone within the AEPL can develop tools to help promote the modern values of the Enlightenment across Europe.

 ➢ Conferences